pingcap/docs/dr-secondary-cluster.md

 # DR Solution based on Primary and Secondary Clusters

 Disaster recovery (DR) based on primary and secondary databases is a common solution.
 In this solution, the DR system has a primary cluster and a secondary cluster.
-The primary cluster handles user requests, while the secondary cluster backs up the data of the primary database.
-When the primary cluster fails, the system switches to the secondary cluster and continues to provide services using the backed up data.
-In this way, the system continues to run normally even when a failure occurs, instead of being interrupted by the failure.
+The primary cluster handles user requests, while the secondary cluster backs up data of the primary cluster.
+When the primary cluster fails, the secondary cluster takes over services and continues to provide services using the backup data.
+In this way, the business system continues to run normally even when a failure occurs, instead of being interrupted by the failure.

 The primary-secondary DR solution has the following benefits: